davido0604/deepspeak-demo/README.md

-# Flutter app for DeapSpeak
+# Flutter app for DeepSpeak